qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Suspension: Explicit execution state allows temporarily suspending execution and resume it later.
 Suspending thread is harder (to avoid suspending the whole process, you need to run it in a separate thread) and less efficient (current OS is not optimized for one million threads).
 (Turning execution state as data.
 It's related to mutation-data duality)
 - Modification: Explicit execution state can be modified.
 It makes cancellation and rollback easier.
 (Modifying execution stack and execution state is harder, and it's not supported by many mainstream languages.)
 - Forking: Allows forking control flow, which can be useful in some kinds of simulations.
+- Composition.
+The logic that's turned to data can be more easily composed.
+Functional programming encourages having simple building blocks and compose them into complex logic.

 ### Algebraic effect and execution state